-- There are a variety of places on campus that are great for studying.
-Some of the places include the lobby of your residence hall, the library, the Student Union Building, or in one of the academic buildings.
+There are a variety of places on campus that are great for studying.
+Some of the places include the Main Lounge of your building, the study room of your building (where applicable), the Library, the Student Union Building, or in one of the academic buildings.
 Many buildings are open until late into the evening, allowing students to study and use science and computer labs.
 You'll also find many students outside on benches or in the grass studying.

-- Yes.
-It is located on the main floor of the Student Union Building.
-All students, both on and off campus, are issued post office boxes and are required to check them regularly.
-Students not assigned box numbers by the beginning of orientation should check with the Post Office personnel as early as possible for an assignment.
+Yes.
+It is located on the Lower Level of the SUB (Student Union Building).
+Each student is issued a mailbox and is required to check it regularly.
+Students not assigned a box number by the beginning of Orientation should check with the Post Office staff as early as possible for an assignment.
 For more information, call 869-5263 or see the appropriate section of the Student Handbook.

 Where does my mail need to be sent?

 If you need to receive a package, have it sent to your usual campus box and the post office will notify via a note in your box when it arrives.

 Where do I go if I get sick?

 The Health Services office is located at the South end of Rotary (the door facing Kings Highway).
 Health Services offered are "first care," consultation, wellness programs, and provider referrals that meet the needs of the majority of students.
 If students are in need of emergency care during non-operational hours, they should notify a police officer of DPS (Department of Public Safety) at 318-869-5000.
 The officer will contact appropriate medical personnel.
 For more information, please see this section in the Student Handbook.